 Just make sure that you plant a true marigold from the genus Tagetes, not Calendula, which sometimes goes by the same common name.
 The LSU College of Agriculture recommends the ‘Tangerine’ variety.

-If you let your basil plant flower, it’ll attract many pollinators—which also visit your other flowering plants.
+- If you let your basil plant flower, it’ll attract many pollinators—who also visit your other flowering plants.

 However, basil can have some issues and attract some pests that will eat the basil leaves.